Chatterbox TTS Voice Channel

 base_url="http://127.0.0.1:5093/v1",

-api_key="not-needed" # API key is not strictly required but needed by the SDK
+api_key="not-needed" # API key is not required, but the SDK expects it

 )